mazwat/mazwat.github.io/optimisation-lm.md

 	digitalWrite(LED_BUILTIN, LOW);
 }
 ```
-This may seem obvious but try to implement your digitalwrites into functions.
+This may seem obvious but try to implement your `digitalWrites` into functions.
 Using functions in this way saves 200 bytes of memory.
 This is mainly because a single instance of the function is created in memory.
 And when the function is called again, the CPU loads the code again from its location in memory, without having to re-create the variables.

 ### Managing Strings in Arduino
 ```c++